seb36273/openmediavault-ldap/README.md

 # Openmediavault LDAP

-This plugin connects OMV5 to an OPEN-LDAP Server for centralized user management and authentification.
-It adapts the official LDAP plugin [1] for OMV4 to use it with OMV5.
+This plugin connects OMV6 to an OPEN-LDAP Server for centralized user management and authentification.
+It adapts the official LDAP plugin [1] for OMV4 to use it with OMV6 or OMV5.
-Basically there aren't any fundamental changes up to 5.3.9-r1 tag.
+Basically there aren't any fundamental changes up to 6.3.5-2 tag.
 You can use LDAP for system wide User- and Groupmanagement.
 Additionally you can activate PAM auth with *libpam-ldapd* module.
 The name switch service is done with *libnss-ldapd*.
 For caching actually the NSCD service is used, maybe we should change from NSLCD to SSSD in future.
 A good explanation of the pam auth and nss process will give you the reference [4].
+The security is enforced at StartTLS or SSL.
 This repo is under development.
 Checkout the tags in the master branch for stable and tested releases.
 If you encounter some problems make a new issue or write an email to *devel[at]nareo.de*.
-Be aware: This code was tested in a clean environment with fresh installed OMV5 setup.
+Be aware: This code was tested in a clean environment with fresh installed OMV6 setup.
 I am not responsible for loss of your data!
 Please make always a full backup of your OMV machine before installing this plugin!